WestDRI/slidesForWebinars/content/jl_variables_types/_index.md

 ## <center>Variables</center>
 <br>

-The [Julia Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/#Style-Guide-1) recommends the following conventions:
+The {{<a "https://docs.julialang.org/en/v1/manual/style-guide/#Style-Guide-1" "Julia Style Guide">}} recommends the following conventions:

 - use lower case
 - word separation can be indicated by underscores, but better not use them if the names can be read easily enough without them